Venafi/aws-private-ca-policy-venafi/README.md

 1. Search for "aws-private-ca-policy-venafi" and open it.

-1. Enter the appropriate connection parameters for the Venafi service you are using.  `CLOUDAPIKEY` (encrypted string provided by your IAM administrator) and `CLOUDURL` for Venafi Cloud or `TPPURL`, `TPPUSER`, and `TPPPASSWORD` (encrypted string provided by your IAM administrator) for Venafi Platform.
+1. Enter the appropriate connection parameters for the Venafi service you are using.  `CLOUDAPIKEY` (encrypted string provided by your IAM administrator) and `CLOUDURL` (only if you have been given access to a special stack for testing) for Venafi Cloud or `TPPURL`, `TPPUSER`, and `TPPPASSWORD` (encrypted string provided by your IAM administrator) for Venafi Platform.

-1. **NOTE**: The `TrustBundle` parameter is not needed in deployments that will be using Venafi Cloud.
-In most cases for Venafi Platform you will need to specify a trust bundle because the Venafi Platform is commonly secured using a certificate issued by a private enterprise PKI.
+1. In most cases for Venafi Platform you will need to specify a trust bundle because the Venafi Platform is commonly secured using a certificate issued by a private enterprise PKI.
 Do this by entering the base64-encoded string that represents the contents of your PEM trust bundle in the `TrustBundle` parameter.
 This string can be obtained using the following:
     ```bash
     cat /opt/venafi/bundle.pem | base64 --wrap=10000
     ```
+    **NOTE**: The `TrustBundle` parameter is not needed in deployments that will be using Venafi Cloud.

 1. To allow automatic retrieval of Venafi policy when a zone is requested that isn't been loaded, set `SavePolicyFromRequest` to "true".

 1. Change `DEFAULTZONE` parameter to the name of the zone that will be used when none is specified in the request.
-**NOTE**: The `DEFAULTZONE` parameter will be the UUID value of the zone in Venafi Cloud deployments.
+This will be the UUID value of the zone in Venafi Cloud deployments (e.g. "zzzzzzzz-zzzz-zzzz-zzzz-zzzzzzzzzzz").
 If you use the human readable name, you will get a 404 error once the lambda function is deployed.
+For Venafi Platform, the `DEFAULTZONE` will be a policy folder reference (e.g. "Amazon\\PCA Policy").

 1. Click the Deploy button to deploy the CloudFormation stack for this solution and wait until the deployment is finished.

 1. Add the `DEFAULTZONE` zone (and any other zones you want to pre-load) to the database so the Venafi policy will be retrieved:
     ```bash
-    aws dynamodb put-item --table-name VenafiCertPolicy --item '{"PolicyID": {"S":"Default"}}'
-    ```

-    OR (for Venafi Cloud)

-    ```bash
-    aws dynamodb put-item --table-name VenafiCertPolicy --item '{"PolicyID": {"S":"d2b3xxxx-xxxx-xxxx-xxxx-xxxxxxx72b1"}}'
+    aws dynamodb put-item --table-name VenafiCertPolicy --item '{"PolicyID": {"S":"zzzzzzzz-zzzz-zzzz-zzzz-zzzzzzzzzzz"}}'
     ```

 1. Check the logs to verify the Venafi Lambda functions are working propertly and the Venafi policy is retrieved: